intLyc/MTO-Platform/MTO/Algorithms/Single-task/Genetic Algorithm/ABOM/Readme.md

   problem dimension.
 - As in the released code, a new AdamW optimizer is constructed for each online update and Smooth-L1 loss is summed over the offspring population.
-- Decisions are represented in MToP's normalized `[0,1]^D` space and clipped before evaluation.
-MToP's selected population is returned to Python as the next parent population and as the online learning target.
+- MToP's normalized `[0,1]^D` decisions are mapped to each task's native `[Lb,Ub]^D` space before entering ABOM.
+The Python runner generates, clips, and learns from populations in native coordinates; offspring are mapped back to `[0,1]^D` only for MToP evaluation and survivor selection.

 ## Python setup